ntmark/LibreNMS-DownPorts/README.md

 Search by device Name, and number of days port is in state (either up or down) Options for a few other things, like excluding shut ports

+# Instructions
+clone and rename folder to DownPorts and move to your LibreNMS plugins folder.
+Example /opt/librenms/html/plugins/

 # Barely working prototype.
 2024/02/14
 ToDo's